-Over the past three years we sampled every source for volatile and synthetics organic chemicals, nitrates, bacteria, and some for radionuclide chemicals, with the only detections listed in the tables, some chemicals are listed as the last detection.
-The finished water was testing for bacteria and disinfection by-products (DBP), the results of naturally occurring organic chemicals reacting with chlorination.
+We sampled every source for metals, nutrients, nitrates, and bacteria, with the only detections listed in the table below, some chemicals are listed as the last detection.
+The finished water was tested for bacteria and disinfection by-products (DBP), the results of naturally occurring organic chemicals reacting with chlorination.
 The DBP's testing results were all less than 25% of the EPA's maximum contamination level.
 We have also included the EPA's standards and information about the contaminants that were detectable.
 A complete listing of all water quality testing and the highest levels ever found in the water system is available at the company office.